Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 Watch Your Weight

-Like everyone else, vegans too can gain weight, if they have a carefree appetite about the food they consume.
+Like everyone else, vegans can gain weight as well, if they have a carefree appetite about the food they consume.
 Consume just enough calories to maintain a healthy weight, and if you think you are too skinny and need to gain weight, eat protein-rich foods or healthy fats like avocado.

 As part of your diet eat moderate amounts of good fats that contain omega-3 fatty acids, like flaxseed oil, rapeseed oil, and walnuts.
 Avoid as much as possible fast food, fried food, sugary sweets and many processed foods which contain trans-fats.